Belle Meade Links: Early history

 In the early 20th century a unique real estate opportunity emerged in Nashville, Tennessee.
 On the west side of town, Belle Meade Plantation—an eight-square-mile estate nationally renowned for its thoroughbred horse breeding—was offered for sale after falling into financial distress.
 The vast property was divided into tracts that later became Cheekwood Botanical Gardens, Percy Warner Park, the city of Belle Meade, Belle Meade Country Club, and upscale residential developments.

 In 1906, the Johnson Bransford Realty Company, acquired roughly 70 acre of land from the Belle Meade Land Company.
 Over the next nine years (1906–1915), Bransford methodically assembled contiguous parcels of two areas, Belle Meade Links and Deer Park, for a new residential subdivision.
 It was called the Belle Meade Golf Links— platted Nov.
 17, 1915.

-Simultaneously, another land company led by former U.S. Senator Luke Lea envisioned building an upscale residential community adjoining Bransford's, but the offering was not attracting much interest.
+Simultaneously, another land company led by U.S. Senator Luke Lea envisioned building an upscale residential community adjoining Bransford's, but the offering was not attracting much interest.
 Lea recognized the prestige that would be added by having a country club and a golf course nearby.
 He offered to donate a 144 acre parcel that included Richland Creek to the Nashville Golf and Country Club, at the time located at the western edge of the city.
 The conditions were that the club agree to relocate about two miles further west to Lea's property, to build a clubhouse, and to establish an eighteen-hole golf course.
 On June 10, 1914, the members accepted the proposal despite complaints by some about the muddy unpaved roads and lack of a water line at the site.
 This move helped the aims of both Lea and Bransford; with the golf course surrounding a large portion of his project Bransford now began calling his development "Belle Meade Golf Links" to highlight the proximity of the golf course.